SalemIT/cors-server/README.md

+Edit functions/index.js to update safelist use `cd functions && firebase deploy --only functions`

 # CORS-Anywhere Server

 [CORS-Anywhere](https://www.npmjs.com/package/cors-anywhere) is a Node.js package that adds [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers to a proxied request.
 This is useful when the API provider does not natively support CORS.
 Without altering the headers, a request to such a provider would cause an error and prevent the request from being fulfilled.